Thinking in Structures: Evaluating Spatial Intelligence in Constraint-Governed Spaces: Dataset Statistics

 \section{Dataset Statistics}

-Figure~\ref{app_fig:pie_chart} and Table~\ref{tab:ssi-taxonomy} summarize the composition of \ssibench from the perspectives of task taxonomy, sample counts, image usage, and prompt statistics.
-In total, \ssibench contains 1{,}000 multiple-choice ranking questions.
-Each question compares either member groups or node groups under an explicit geometric or topological criterion and requires selecting the correct permutation among 3 or 4 candidates (cf.\ Table~\ref{tab:ssi-taxonomy}, column ``Candidates'').
-Across the 1{,}000 questions, we use 1{,}160 \emph{unique images} (\#UI), reflecting that the Multi-View setting consumes two views per instance and thus contributes more unique images than single-view categories.
-The average template prompt length (\#TPL) is 2{,}062 characters, measured after filling in the task-specific template text (including spaces and punctuation), which provides a coarse proxy for linguistic complexity and annotation density.
+Figure~\ref{fig:category_distribution} and Table~\ref{tab:ssi-taxonomy} in the main text summarize the category distribution and task taxonomy of \ssibench.
+This appendix provides additional statistics on sample counts, image usage, and prompt lengths.
+In total, the benchmark contains 1{,}000 multiple-choice ranking questions.
+Each question compares either member groups or node groups under an explicit geometric or topological criterion and requires selecting the correct permutation among 3 or 4 candidates.

+Table~\ref{tab:ssi-taxonomy-stats} reports the number of questions, unique images, and template prompt length for each task category.
+Across the 1{,}000 questions, we use 1{,}160 unique images (\#UI), reflecting that the Multi-View setting consumes two views per instance and thus contributes more unique images than single-view categories.
+The average template prompt length (\#TPL) is 2{,}062 characters, measured after filling in the task-specific template text, including spaces and punctuation.
+This provides a coarse proxy for linguistic complexity and annotation density.

-As illustrated in Figure~\ref{app_fig:pie_chart}, \ssibench spans two task families: Geometric and Topological.
-The Geometric family covers six single-view tasks plus a Multi-View variant (712 questions in total), including Ground Height (105), Ground Angle (101), Dimension (100), Relative Distance (103), Area (100), Volume (97), and Geometric Multi-View (106).
-The Topological family contains two single-view graph-based tasks and a Multi-View variant (288 questions in total): Hop Distance (94), Cycle Length (98), and Topological Multi-View (96).
-Overall, the benchmark emphasizes structure-centric geometric comparisons while preserving substantial coverage of connectivity reasoning to probe complementary failure modes.
+As shown in the main-text distribution figure, \ssibench spans two task families: Geometric and Topological.
+The Geometric family covers six single-view tasks plus a Multi-View variant, with 712 questions in total.
+The Topological family contains two single-view graph-based tasks and a Multi-View variant, with 288 questions in total.
+Overall, the benchmark emphasizes structure-centric geometric comparisons while preserving substantial coverage of connectivity reasoning.